anaismu/anaismu.github.io/README.md

 - Annotation, Recognition and Evaluation of Actions II (AREA-II)

 ### CRT-AI Training Weeks
-As part of the agreement between my funding body, the Centre for Research and Training in Artificial Intelligence (CRT-AI), I have had to attend five training weeks during the first year of my PhD programme.
+As part of the agreement between her funding body, the Centre for Research and Training in Artificial Intelligence (CRT-AI), she attended five training weeks during the first year of her PhD programme.
 These weeks were thematised: Machine Learning at the University of Limerick, Natural Language Learning at the University of Galway, Reinforcement Learning at Trinity College Dublin, Computer Vision at Dublin City University, and Constraint Programming at the University of Cork City.
-On top of providing an amazing opportunity for socialising with other PhDs of my cohort across Ireland, spending these five weeks reviewing the foundations of AI was an incredible learning opportunity to complement my linguistic background.
+On top of providing an opportunity for socialising with other PhDs across Ireland, spending these five weeks reviewing the foundations of AI was an incredible learning opportunity to complement her linguistic background.